nickfrostatx/infection/README.md

 Let's break the our user graph down into connected components.
 We'll grab a subset of these components to try to get close to n total users.
 The subset sum problem is NP-complete, hence "this can be (really) slow" in the spec.

+For the implementation, I'm going to add an "infection" data structure, which contains the users in the connected component, and the version of the site those users should have.